jayanthkoushik/corgy/docs/corgy.types.md

 When called, the class expects a single string argument, with comma-separated `key=value` pairs (see below for how to change the separators).
-The string is parsed, and a dictionary is created with the keys and values cast to their respective types. `ArgumentTypeError` is raised if this fails.
+The string is parsed, and a dictionary is created with the keys and values cast to their respective types. `ValueError` is raised if this fails.
 This class is useful for parsing dictionaries from command-line arguments.

 By default, the class expects a string of the form `key1=value1,key2=value2,...`.